-The next one is due to take place in July 2023 (global pandemics permitting), but if you’re planning to visit you must book early because rooms are very scarce throughout the entire duration of the festival.
+The next one is due to take place in July 2027, but if you’re planning to visit you must book early because rooms are very scarce throughout the entire duration of the festival.

 And once the Tabuleiros festivities are over, you’ll want to explore the region and discover some of the other principal towns and villages, such as the pretty whitewashed town of Constância 20 km south-east of Tomar which marks the point where the Tagus and Zêzere rivers meet.

 Also worth seeing is the Castle of Almourel situated on an island in the Tagus, a short drive east of Constância.
 This fairy-tale fortress of Disney-like proportions was built on the foundations of a primitive Lusitanian castro and is one of Portugal’s most strikingly scenic fortresses.

 Need more inspiration for your next visit?
 Why not listen to or download the Portugal Travel Show, the podcast for people planning a trip to sunny Portugal…